XtinaJohnson/largest_prod_grid_docs/docs/source/impl.rst

    :param k: The index of the antidiagonal band to be extracted (similar to that for NumPy's ``diagonal`` method).
    :type k: int
    :return: The list of products from every antidiagonal of the table.
+   :rtype: list[int]

 .. py:function:: get_antidiagonal_products(table)

-   Given a multidimensional array, turn each antidiagonal (from bottom left to top right) into a list and give it to the get_products function.
-Add the returned list of products to a list.
-Return the complete list of antidiagonal products.
+   Given a multidimensional array, turns each antidiagonal (from bottom left to top right) into a list and give it to the get_products function.
+Adds the returned list of products to a list.
+Returns the complete list of antidiagonal products.

    :param table: A multidimensional array.
    :type table: numpy.ndarray